 Degenerative disc disease is not a disease per se, but rather a degenerative condition.
-The word â€śdiseaseâ€ť tends to be confusing and lead to misconceptions about the condition, but what is important to know is that degeneration is, in many cases, unavoidable.
+The word â€śdiseaseâ€ť tends to be confusing, leading to misconceptions about the condition.
+But, what is important to know is that degeneration is, in many cases, unavoidable.
 The discs, which live between the vertebrae, naturally lose their water content as we age and can also be affected by injury.
 As the water content is reduced, so too is the discâ€™s ability to act as a buffer.

-Any one or a combination of symptoms is cause to see a doctor.
-Yes, the wear and tear on the spinal discs is just part of getting older for many people, but no one needs to be in agony when there are minimally invasive procedures that can treat the condition and help eliminate the pain.
+Any one or a combination of these symptoms is cause to see a doctor.
+Yes, the degenerating spinal discs may just be part of getting older for many people, but no one needs to be in agony when there are minimally invasive procedures that can treat the condition and help eliminate the pain.

 While disc degeneration is a typical part of the aging process, not everyone develops symptoms.
 Also, not everyone who experiences some level of degeneration will need treatment, let alone surgery.
-However, for those who are in pain from degenerative disc disease, a variety of minimally invasive treatments can both eliminate the pain and ensure that the condition does not progress to something more dangerous.
+However, if youâ€™re experiencing any type of back pain, itâ€™s important to see a doctor to diagnose your condition.

 Delaying treatment for degenerative disc disease can lead to prolonged pain and convalescence, which can then create or worsen other physical as well as mental health conditions.
 Patients can develop bone spurs, which can then lead to painful pinchedÂ nerves in the spine.
-If the disk tears, the resulting pain may be excruciating.
-As discs degenerate they often collapse down and bulge into the spinal canal where the nerves are.
-This is called spinal stenosis.
-Subsequently the nerves get pinched/compressed and you may feel back or leg symptoms from it.Â In extreme cases, compressed nerves can lead to cauda equine syndrome, an especially dangerous condition that requires immediate surgery to avoid potential paralysis.Â Symptoms may includeÂ pain,Â numbness, tingling, weakness of the legs and loss of bowel and bladder control.
+If the disc tears, the resulting pain may be excruciating.
+As discs degenerate, they often collapse down and bulge into the spinal canal where the nerves live.Â This is called spinal stenosis.Â Subsequently, the nerves get pinched/compressed and you may feel back or leg symptoms from it.Â In extreme cases, compressed nerves can lead to cauda equine syndrome, an especially dangerous condition that requires immediate surgery to avoid potential paralysis.Â Symptoms may includeÂ pain,Â numbness, tingling, weakness of the legs and loss of bowel and bladder control.

 Today, several minimally invasive procedures have taken the place of more invasive treatments.
 They include: